Skip to content

 kubectl apply -f ingress.yaml

-• After successful installation, you should be able to point to https://frontend.
-URL and get the sign-in page.
+After successful installation, you should be able to access the following URLs:

 References